 White sees Cedar Park as the next job center for the region because of its demographics and location – lending themselves well to corporate headquarters, the high tech industry and advance manufacturers.
 White has a proactive approach and high level of enthusiasm when it comes to recruiting businesses to come to Cedar Park.

 Randall Malik has served as the Assistant Director of Economic Development for the City of Cedar Park since November 2017.
 In this capacity, Randall’s primary responsibilities are business retention and expansion and business attraction.
-Randall is a Certified Economic Developer (CEcD) with ten years of experience in Economic Development.
+Randall is a Certified Economic Developer (CEcD) with over ten years of experience in Economic Development.

 Prior to holding his current position, he served as the Executive Director of the Rosenberg Development Corporation and Executive Director of the Cuero Development Corporation.
 Under his leadership in Cuero and Rosenberg, Randall successfully landed multiple Texas Enterprise Funded (TEF) projects, the largest deal closing fund offered by the State of Texas.

 Randall has served on several boards throughout his career, including serving as the President of the Fort Bend County – Economic Development Division and was also one of the Founding Members of the Eagle Ford Shale Consortium.
 Randall is also an active member of the Texas Economic Development Council (TEDC) and International Economic Development Council (IEDC).
 He holds a bachelor’s and master’s degree in Public Administration from Texas State University.